oktadev/spring-boot-ionic-example/DEMO.md

 Skin: Skin with dynamic hardware controls
 ```

-After performing these steps, you should be able to run `ionic emulate android` and see your app running in the AVD.
+After performing these steps, you should be able to run `ionic cordova emulate android` and see your app running in the AVD.